Have you heard about The Rec’s Auburn Strong program?

 PL: I do.
 I’m motivated on the days when I see that I’ve lost 1 or 2 pounds.
-During the HWC I lost 22 pounds!
+During the program I lost 22 pounds!

-BW: Would you go through the program again?
+BW: Would you go through it again?
 Do you feel like you would need to or do you feel equipped to continue by yourself?

 PL: I would, but there are some aspects I wouldn’t need to revisit because once you know it, you always know it.